The South Seattle Emerald’s mission is to amplify the authentic narratives of South Seattle

-In a community long silenced by mainstream media, The Emerald acts as a powerful megaphone: amplifying the voice and experience of South Seattle.
+In a community long silenced by mainstream media, the Emerald acts as a powerful megaphone: amplifying the voice and experience of South Seattle.

 Founded as a platform that authentically depicts the dynamic voices, culture, arts, ideas, and businesses that fall within South Seattle’s borders, the Emerald is news as it was originally intended to be: not as business, nor as a forum for propaganda, but as a service to the community it chronicles.

-Executive Director Marcus Harrison Green and Board President Devin Chicras discuss the Emerald‘s mission with Mike McCormick of KEXP.
+Founder and publisher Marcus Harrison Green and Board President Devin Chicras discuss the Emerald‘s mission with Mike McCormick of KEXP.

 Our Comment Policy

 At this time we have closed comments on our articles.